Airlines in Ecuador

 These canoes often carry as many as three dozen passengers.
 Generally, they’re long in shape and short on comfort.
 Seating is normally on hard, low wooden benches which accommodate two people each.
 Most river lodges provide bench cushions on their boats.
 If you're taking public transport canoes: bring seat padding.
 A folded sweater or towel will make a world of difference on the trip.

-In the Galápagos, you have a choice of traveling in anything from a small sailboat to a cruise ship complete with air-conditioned cabins and private bathrooms.
-Passenger ferries run infrequently between the islands, offering the cheapest means of interisland transport.
+In the Galápagos, you have a choice of traveling in anything from a small sailboat to a cruise ship replete with air-conditioned cabins and private bathrooms.
+Passenger ferries run infrequently between the islands, offering the cheapest means of inter-island transport.
 Only folks traveling around the islands independently (ie, not on a cruise) need consider these.

 In addition to the dugout canoes of the Oriente, one live-aboard riverboat, the Anakonda, makes relatively luxurious passages down Río Napo.